jriekse5555/AzureComponents_IL5_CMK_PE/README.md

 This repo provides fast deployment of the following components with Azure configuration fitting into IL5 compliance requirements by leveraging customer managed keys (CMK) (provisioned in a keyvault) and private endpoints (leveraging associated private dns zones):

 - Keyvault
-- Storage
+- Storage Account
-- Azure Container Registry
+- Azure Container Registry (ACR)
-- AKS (Note Azure Dedicated Hosts are not supported with AKS)
+- AKS (with Keyvault, Storage Account and ACR)

 For a quick reference on IL5 see: https://docs.microsoft.com/en-us/compliance/regulatory/offering-dod-il5